 The Cat Shrine (Neko Jinja)

 The island's most famous landmark is a small stone shrine dedicated to cats, nestled in the forest between the two main villages.
+See our complete Tashirojima guide for updated ferry schedules and visitor info.
 Fishermen built it generations ago, believing cats brought good luck.
 The walk there takes about 20 minutes along a quiet forest path.

 Manga Island